Skip to main content

 SERIESAI AGENTS

-Sumi-e ink painting of two cranes in a circular dance - representing the dual-agent architecture
+Sumi-e ink painting of two cranes in a circular dance - representing the orchestration of AI and human expertise

-• Generic LLMs generate code that works locally but fails at scale—wrong CRS, memory explosions, platform-specific gotchas
+• Generic LLMs generate code that works locally but fails at scale - wrong CRS, memory explosions, platform-specific traps

 • Best for repetitive execution workflows (8+ hours/week, 12+ executions/year).
 Novel analysis still needs humans.